shashankv777/ExpenseTracker/README.md

 # Expense Tracker
 The Expense Tracker is a  web application built using React that allows users to track their expenses.
-It leverages React Router for navigation and utilizes local storage to persist data across sessions.
+It leverages React-Router-DOM for navigation and handling multiple forms.
+It also utilizes local storage to persist data across sessions.

 ## How react helped me in building an efficient expense tracker web application?
 <ol>